frontenddogma/web-development-glossary/manuscript/t.md

 TUFU
 : → Trust Upon First Use

+Turbo
+: → Hotwire
+: → Turbo mode
+: → Turbo pages

 Turbo mode
-: → Opera Turbo mode
+: A data saving mode in the Opera web browser promising up to 50% data savings.
+Turbo mode was removed in 2019.

 Turbo pages
 : A website publishing technology based on feed syndication, developed by Yandex.
 Turbo pages were introduced in 2017. ℹ︎&nbsp;[tech.yandex.com/turbo](https://tech.yandex.com/turbo/)